TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 >If you are running VS as admin, you can use the same port for HTTP (MyStationPort) and WebSockets (MyStationWSPort).
 The http.sys can share the same port for http and websockets.
 If you are not running under admin, you have to specify a different port for the WebSockets.

+While the host is running, you can enter "b" in the console and a Brower will open with the User Interface of the node.
+As we have no NMI Runtime installed, yet, the browser will only show

-The rest of the source is fairly self explanatory but I want to point out a couple details:
+The source of the host is fairly self explanatory but I want to point out a couple details:
 #### DontVerifyTrust=true
 The C-DEngine can ensure that only plugins are loaded that have the proper code signing certificate.
 Code signing requires a certificate and some extra build steps.
 For simplicity you can turn Code Signing off during development by setting "DontVerifyTrust=true".
 >If you are interested in Code Signing, please contact us and we will write more about it